 While High Low’s savory menu is always available, Tilden’s baked confections are currently limited to weekends.
 That will change, though, once climatic and epidemiological conditions improve.

 “We get more coffee drinkers on the weekend right now,” said Hodgkins.
 “People aren’t commuting as much these days during the weekdays, so they’re not stopping by our spot [for coffee and pastries] on their way to work.
 The location near the Myrtle Wyckoff station was strategic, in that we thought we’d get a commuter crowd.”

-“She did a traditional pho, but also a vegan bun bo hue,” recalled Hodgkins.
+“She did a traditional pho, but also a vegan bun bo hue [another Vietnamese soup],” recalled Hodgkins.
 “She had never cooked that, so she called up her vegetarian monk friends for advice, did a few test runs, and we had a vegan bun bo hue!”

 Tran and Hodgkin’s families have been crucial lifelines during the pandemic; the business doesn’t have formal investors, and, for Kafkaesque bureaucratic reasons I won’t detail, doesn’t qualify for the Paycheck Protection Program or Economic Impact Disaster loans.
-A homey bowl of mom-cooked pho takes on a deeper significance in that light.
+So, a homey bowl of mom-cooked pho takes on a deeper significance in light of those travails.

 “There’s a good chance [another pho pop-up] will happen again when she comes back,” teased Hodgkins.